Just because you're getting older doesn't mean that you can't keep up with technology...

 If you're looking to download apps, stream video, check email, or surf the web while away from Wi-Fi, tablets that have data connections are essential.

 Unfortunately, many lower-priced Android tablets are Wi-Fi only.
-So if you'd like to use a SIM from your carrier to take advantage of 3G or 4G access, be sure to check specifications before buying.
+So if you'd like to use a SIM from your network to take advantage of 3G or 4G access, be sure to check specifications before buying.
 Even higher-end tablets which support mobile data might have variants which do not.

 However, both iPad models listed in this roundup support mobile data.
 Just be sure to buy a model with the feature enabled.